mmalecki/pcb-jigify/README.md

 * PCB fit - `--pcb-fit` - how much clearance should there be between the PCB and the holder (default: 0.1 mm)

+## Tips and tricks

+* Registration pins can be made from anything, including gold header pins stripped of their plastic part or bolts with their heads cut off